PhraxayaM/Chatter/README.md

 - Type: pod init
 - Type: Open Podfile
 - Make your Podfile look like this
+- Your 'target' is the name of your xcode project.
+Mine is set to 'Chatter' because that's my projects name.
+Remember to change it to your xcode project's name

 ```# Uncomment the next line to define a global platform for your project
 # platform :ios, '9.0'